mykolwu/terminal-snake/README.md

 # terminal-snake
-An implementation of the Snake game playable in terminal
+An implementation of the Snake game playable in terminal.